turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 Uncomment the code blocks inside of the Unit Test portion of `App.test.js`

 <section class="call-to-action">
-### Take 10 minutes and figure out why the tet are failing.
-Using the doccs, try and make them pass
+### Take 10 minutes and figure out why the tests are failing.
+Using the docs, try and make them pass

 </section>
 <section class="note">